-It is essential to manage discipline grievance and appeal procedures correctly and they should be supported with a thorough investigation.
-This page covers all these areas and help you understand what your obligations are.
+It is essential to manage your disciplinary grievance and appeal procedures correctly, which should be supported with a thorough investigation.
+This page covers all of these areas to help you understand your obligations.

 - Pay by the hour